 Welcome to the NASA Pacific Regional Planetary Data Center (PRPDC)The PRPDC is hosted by the Hawaii Institute of Geophysics and Planetology, University of Hawaii at Manoa.
 The PRPDC is one of seventeen Regional Planetary Image Facilities (RPIF) around the world, archiving planetary data that serves the planetary research and education community throughout the Pacific.
 We strive to provide users of NASA planetary data with some of the latest information about on-going NASA missions, as well as access to unique or rare data sets and derived products that help with their interpretation.

 Images of the Month -- 230 Great Images Now On-Line!

 After years of fine effort, the Arizona State University RPIF has discontinued the production of a monthly selection of the best new planetary images.
 But from July 2018, Hawaii's PRPDC has taken up this effort to provide the community with a selection of images.

-Click here to see this October 2019's selection, and our archive of earlier images.
+Click here to see our May 2020 selection, and our archive of 220 earlier images.